-The 2022-2023 season saw influenza activity that was more similar to typical pre-pandemic years, after two seasons of less severe influenza activity during the height of the COVID-19 pandemic period (the 2020-2021 and 2021-2022 seasons).
+The 2023-2024 season saw influenza activity that was more typical of pre-pandemic years, after two seasons of less severe influenza activity during the height of the COVID-19 pandemic period (the 2020-2021 and 2021-2022 seasons).
 Influenza activity in 2022-2023 saw an early autumn peak, which was unusual, before a larger mid-winter peak.
+In comparison, the 2023-2024 season saw just a singular peak in mid-winter following more typically the pre-pandemic trends.

-The Government of Jersey works each year to increase the number of people who receive a flu vaccine and to eliminate barriers to vaccination.
-The 2022-2023 season's immunisation programme saw the WHO coverage target for those aged 65 and over exceeded in Jersey, but there were slight decreases in coverage noted compared to the 2021-2022 season across all age groups.
+The Government of Jersey works each year to maximise the number of people who benefit from the protection offered by a flu vaccine and to eliminate barriers to vaccination.
+The 2023-2024 season's immunisation programme saw the WHO coverage target for those aged 65 and over (75%) slightly missed in Jersey (74%).